AlBovo/AlBovo.github.io/content/en/ctf/nullconCTF2023.md

         c.append(a)
     return c
 ```
-In this case, `self.s` represents the flag, and we can observe that it is located at position `0` within the array when it is returned to the caller.<br>
+In this case, `self.s` represents the flag, and we can observe that it is located at position `0` within the array when it is returned to the caller.
 Continuing to analyze the main function, the challenge allows us to read an element at position `x mod n`, where x is the input we provide and must be within the range `1 <= x <= n`.
 Now, if we want to retrieve the value at position 0, we just need to send the service an input of `x = n`, so that `x mod n = 0`.

 ### Counting